matildabrantley/matildabrantley/README.md

     * Keep track of your fitness using Mongo database.
 * [Meta-Evolution Lab](https://github.com/matildabrantley/metaevolution) - M.E.R.N Stack, Custom Neural Networks, Phaser 3 Game Engine, Material-UI, React-Spring
    * Online Lab for Open-ended AI through Hierarchical Evolution

+### Education and Background
+I recently completed Georgia Tech's Full Stack Coding Bootcamp and graduated with a Bachelor of Science from Rogers State University and Evergreen State College.
+Frameworks and technologies I'm currently involved with include React, MongoDB, Progressive Web Apps, Node/Express, Phaser and AI.

 My coding experience goes back over a decade as an enthusiastic hobbyist, coming from a family of coders and engineers.
 I started with C++ and Java in the late 2000s, writing simple neural nets.
 In university, I received